heliom/octofeed/README.md

 ## Things we won’t do
 * We’re somewhat limited by the API and we’ll not make any more requests than what we have — one for your events and another one for the repos you watch — the app is slow enough.
 For example: On GitHub when there’s a `PushEvent`, you see the actor’s avatar and all the commits’ author.
-The `PushEvent` json only provides the author’s full name and email.
-To be able to print their avatars we’d have to call the API for each commit… no thanks.
+The `PushEvent` json only provides the author’s full name and email. <strike>To be able to print their avatars we’d have to call the API for each commit… no thanks</strike>.
+Turns out I’m using Gravatar to print the avatar.